 2030 Agenda for Sustainable Development

 Sport is an important enabler of sustainable development.
-The UN recognizes the growing contribution of sport to the realization of development and peace in its promotion of tolerance and respect and the contributions it makes to the empowerment of women and young people, individuals and communities as well as to health, education and social inclusion objectives
+The UN recognises the growing contribution of sport to the realisation of development and peace… in its promotion of tolerance and respect and the contributions it makes to the empowerment of women and young people, individuals and communities as well as to health, education and social inclusion objectives

 Creating an environmentally sustainable screen industry is an exciting opportunity.
 It is no longer about doing ‘less bad’, this is about creating the conditions for on-going success.wearealbert.org